MadhusaK/SIR-Modelling/README.md

 SIR-Modelling
 =============

-Standard Modeling of the SIR (Susceptible, Infected, and Recovered) Model for a ficticious virus.
+Standard simple SIR (Susceptible, Infected, and Recovered) Model for a ficticious virus.
+No Births or Growths.

 DE's: